Steps to Apply: Chapter 33

 Choosing an orientation and meeting with an academic advisor will be your next step after completing all your enrollment steps in the MyMountaineer Portal.
 Once you meet with an academic advisor, you'll receive steps on how to register for classes.

-3. Send a copy of your Certificate of Eligibility with your Banner/Student ID number to studentveteranservices@appstate.edu.
+3. Send a copy of your Certificate of Eligibility with your Student ID number and semester of entry to studentveteranservices@appstate.edu.

 The VA will mail your Certificate of Eligibility between 30-45 days after you submit an application.
 Our office does not receive information directly from the VA about if you have benefits or have a Certificate of Eligibility, so you will need to email us a copy.